Skip to content

 root@server # osg-token-renewer-setup --manual myaccount123

-1. When prompted, enter your Issuer and desired scopes for this account from the list of valid options.
-If you used --manual, also enter the client id and secret.
+4. When prompted, enter your Issuer URL and desired scopes for this account.
+The default and --manual modes present a list of valid options for these.
+The --client-credentials mode does not, but use the Issuer URL as found in an iss claim in a token.
+If you used --manual or --client-credentials, also enter the client id and secret.

-3. If this succeeds, you will be prompted with a new [account <ACCOUNT_SHORTNAME>] section to add to your config.ini.
-Add the section to your /etc/osg/token-renewer/config.ini, replacing the example section if it's still there.
+6. If this succeeds, you will be prompted with a new [account <ACCOUNT_SHORTNAME>] section to add to your config.ini.
+Add the section to your /etc/osg/token-renewer/config.ini.

-Next you can configure one or more tokens for this client account.
+Next you can configure one or more tokens for this account.

 Configuring tokens